Cornelius keg: Description

 Quick-connect posts are attached to the ports.
 The posts have integral poppet valves which open when a hose with an appropriate fitting is attached to them.
 The quick-connect posts and fittings come in two mechanical varieties, namely pin lock and ball lock, which are not interchangeable.
 Historically, pin lock kegs were used primarily by the Coca-Cola company, while ball lock kegs were used primarily by Pepsi.
 Pin lock kegs use a bayonet mount consisting of radial pins on the posts and corresponding slots on the fittings.
 When the connector is attached, these pins hold it in place.
 The "gas in" post has two pins, while the "liquid out" has three, making it impossible to accidentally switch the gas and liquid hoses (which would harmlessly result in carbon dioxide bubbling up through the drink, while gas but no drink would be dispensed).
 Ball-lock kegs have flared ridges on the outside of the posts, which are gripped by small metal balls in the connectors.
 The ridges are different sizes: a smaller ridge for the gas post, and a larger ridge for the liquid post.
 Compared to pin locks, this is not as easy to visually distinguish, so additional visual cues are sometimes provided: the gas and liquid posts may use different colored rubber gaskets, the gas post may have small notches to distinguish it, and the kegs themselves may label the ports as "IN" and "OUT" or may have a bump to mark one of the ports.
 Unlike pin locks, it is possible to mistakenly force a ball lock fitting onto the wrong post (usually the liquid connector onto the "gas in" post), after which it is quite difficult to remove.

 Cornelius kegs are produced in several capacities.
-The dimensions are slightly different for ball lock kegs versus pin lock kegs.
+The dimensions are slightly different for ball lock kegs versus pin lock kegs; pin lock kegs are wider and shorter than ball lock kegs of the same capacity.

 While the quick-connect fittings and posts for both pin and ball locks are standardized, the posts themselves have several styles, and the attachment of the post to the keg depends on the manufacturer.
 Kegs manufactured by Cornelius are typically threaded 19/32″ 18 threads per inch on both posts.
 Kegs manufactured under license by Firestone or John Wood are typically threaded differently (most commonly 9/16″ 18 TPI), and may have distinct threads for the gas and liquid posts.